Pakali Ba Basic Cycle School Pump Project – The Gambia

 Pakali Ba, Jarra East, Lower River Region, The Gambia

-Pakali Ba is home to an expanding school which currently enrolls students in nursery school through grade 9, with construction in progress for grades 10 through 12.
+Pakali Ba is home to an expanding school that currently enrolls students in nursery school through grade 9, with construction in progress for grades 10 through 12.
 The students come on foot and by bike from Pakali Ba and other surrounding villages.

 The hand pump, original to Pakali Ba Basic Cycle School and the oldest in the community, needs to be repaired.
 The concrete slab holding the pump has sunk in, allowing water to flow back in once it has been pumped out.

 The pump is built within the Lower Basic School grounds, but the village relies on the pump when the solar-powered taps are not working properly.
 The school pump is crucial to the school day for the students’ drinking water, cleanliness, and also to water their school garden.
 The school garden is maintained by the students to raise money for the school and also to supplement the students’ nutrition, but has perished due to lack of water.

 This project is to repair the pump at Pakali Ba Basic Cycle School.